Friday, June 8, 2018

-Join the Cincinnati Art Museum for our 27th annual food and wine event featuring an extensive assortment of wine and beer, delectable local food, live music, a silent auction, and exclusive access to the entire museum.
+Join the Cincinnati Art Museum for our 28th annual food and wine event featuring an extensive assortment of wine and beer, delectable local food, live music from the Naked Karate Girls, and access to the entire museum, including free admission to special exhibition Terracotta Army: Legacy of the First Emperor of China.

 For more information, please contact the Events Staff at [email protected] or (513) 639-2962.